 Systems approach to Management tells that managers at all levels should think that they can't function in isolation within the confines of their traditional organisational chests, should their management be meaningful, efficient and effective at all in the present days.
-They have to work in collaboration with other people, departments, divisions, sections etc., and if necessary they should interact with the representatives of the other sister organisational setting.
+They have to work in collaboration with other people, departments, divisions, sections etc., and if necessary they should interact with the representatives of the other sister organisations in the neighbouring environment.
+This develops synergy and especially a positive synergy in the organisational setting.
 This leads one to conclude that the principles of mutuality and interdependence are to be considered important in the managerial aspects.
 Now, this interdependence is required notonly in the organisation but also beyond the organisational presincts.
-This means that any organisation depends upon the external environment (or) society and Vice - Versa, implying that the organisation is a part (or) a subsystem of the biggest system called the external environment.
+This means that any organisation depends upon the external environment (or) society and Vice - Versa, implying that the organisation is a part (or) a subsystem of the biggest system called the external environemnt.
 So, organisation has got some obligations towards the environment and Vice-versa.
 Thus, social responsibility concept of business has come into the scene.